travis-ci/travis.rb/README.md

 $ cat secret.txt | travis encrypt
 ```

+### Windows friendly

+It should work on Windows.
+However, we do not yet run our CI on Windows and only tried on Windows 7 so far.

 ### Invoking from Ruby

 You can also invoke the commands from within Ruby: